Campbell Soup feasts on higher sales of Goldfish crackers, Pepperidge Farm cookies

 Continue Reading Below

-The Camden, N.J., company raised its expected adjusted earnings range by 5 cents to $2.55 to $2.60 a share for the year, reflecting 11% to 13% growth over the prior year.
-The company continues to expect sales in 2020 to be down 1% to up 1%.
+The Camden, N.J., company raised its expected adjusted earnings range by 5 cents to $2.55 to $2.60 a share for the year, reflecting 11 percent to 13 percent growth over the prior year.
+The company continues to expect sales in 2020 to be down 1 percent to up 1 percent.

 Campbell on Wednesday reported second-quarter net income of $1.21 billion, or $3.97 a share, compared with a loss of $59 million, or 20 cents a share, in the comparable quarter a year earlier.
 Adjusted earnings were 72 cents a share, ahead of the 66 cents a share analysts polled by FactSet had expected.